 Your teeth are one part of your body that you tend to forget about until you’re having problems with them.
 Dental issues can range from run-of-the-mill cavities to more unpleasant issues like chronic halitosis.
 Sadly, even people who care for their choppers pretty well will still run into problems now and then.

 So how do you know if your toothache is a cause for concern?
-Today we’re going to give you a few instances in which you should immediately head to your dentist.
+Today we’re going to give you a few instances in which you should immediately head to your dentist for a dental emergency in Mesa, AZ.

 Unless you’re under the age of 12, loose teeth are usually not a cause for celebration.
 In adults, especially, they can indicate a much more pressing matter.
 The usual culprit for loose teeth in adults is tooth decay, which, surprisingly, isn’t always unbearably painful.
 However, one or more of your teeth could be knocked loose in an accident, which only underscores the importance of seeing a dentist right away.
 Whatever the reason is, it’s wise to get an X-ray of your teeth, as this will be the best way to determine what’s knocking your teeth out of their gums.
 Fortunately, you can find an emergency dentist in Mesa pretty easily.